-Dog warden service in Purbeck
+Dog Warden Service in Purbeck

 Stray dogs in Purbeck

 Dogs not claimed within seven days will be put up for re-homing.
-It is also an offence under the Control of Dogs Order 1992 (opens in a new window) for a dog to be in a public place without wearing a collar with the name and address of its owner inscribed on it or with a disc attached to it.
+It is also an offence under the Control of Dogs Order 1992or a dog to be in a public place without wearing a collar with the name and address of its owner inscribed on it or with a disc attached to it.

 The maximum fine for this offence is £2,000.
 We will collect stray dogs during normal office hours, please call 01929 556561.